Makktu/MyPad/README.md

 Saturday 7-1-23:

-Got light/dark mode button half-working.
-(Next time: get the text area changing too.)
+Got light/dark mode button working.

 Intention for now is just to get the basic functionality working before starting in on the fine-tuning for desktop/mobile display and usage etc.